ibmtjbot/tjbot/README.md

 > 🫶 After checking out my own recipes, check out the [recipes created by membmers of the #tjbot community](https://github.com/ibmtjbot/tjbot/wiki/Community-Recipes).

 ## Troubleshooting TJBot
 TJBot was designed for Raspberry Pi.
-It requires a minimum of a Raspberry Pi 3 Model B (2016), but it should work with newer models such as the Raspberry Pi 4 and 5.
+It requires a minimum of a Raspberry Pi 3 Model B (2016), but it works great with newer models such as the Raspberry Pi 4 and 5.

 > 🚨 Having trouble getting TJBot working?
 Check out our [troubleshooting guide](https://github.com/ibmtjbot/tjbot/wiki/Troubleshooting).